Technology Purchasing Policy

 To help you determine in advance whether or not the intended purchase qualifies as a technology purchase, you may submit your proposed purchase via e-mail to email@example.com for review and advice.
 The following are always considered technology purchases:

-- Computers, printers, scanners, monitors (flat screen or otherwise) projectors, PDAs, etc.
+- Computers, desktop printers, desktop scanners, monitors, projectors, display screens, tablets etc.

-- Upgrades to software, systems or contracts that require additional funding.
+- Renewals and upgrades to software, systems or contracts that require additional funding.

 - Electronic equipment including audio recording equipment, digital cameras, etc.